qMRLab/mooc/6 Magnetization Transfer Imaging/3 Magnetization Transfer Saturation/A2-Appendix B.md

 ## Considering Exchange and Relaxation after the MT Pulse

-Once again, let’s compare the actual pulse sequence (Figure 1) and the Helms model (Figure 2).
-In the MTsat model, all of the magnetization exchange contribution is concentrated into the second instantaneous excitation-saturation pulse alpha2.
-In the actual pulse sequence and in our Bloch simulations (Figure 1), there is exchange during the MT pulse (which we’ve calculated above), but also when the MT pulse is off (because the longitudinal free and restricted magnetizations are not at equilibrium - see Bloch-McConnell equations in our qMT blog post).
+Once again, let’s compare the actual pulse sequence ([](#mtsatFig1)) and the Helms model ([](#mtsatFig2).
+In the MTsat model, all of the magnetization exchange contribution is concentrated into the second instantaneous excitation-saturation pulse {math}`\alpha^{2}`.
+In the actual pulse sequence and in our Bloch simulations ([](#mtsatFig1)), there is exchange during the MT pulse (which we’ve calculated above), but also when the MT pulse is off (because the longitudinal free and restricted magnetizations are not at equilibrium - see Bloch-McConnell equations in our qMT blog post).
 So, it’s likely that the contribution of MT when the off-resonance pulse is off also needs to be accounted for, if we want to calculate the MTsat value directly within a TR in Bloch simulations.
 This additional MT exchange between the restricted and free pool likely causes a reduction in longitudinal free relaxation which is encapsulated in the MTsat value (which makes sense, from the diagrams of the two-pool model of MT).

 ## Simulation 3: MT contribution after the off-resonance pulse